frc3748/Code-Team-Guide/docs/SwerveDrive/swerveMath.md

 v_{iy} = v_y + \omega R_{ix}
 }
 $$
+where:

-$\omega$ is the target rotational speed.
+- $\omega$ is the target rotational velocity.
+- $v$ is the target translational velocity.
+- $v_i$ is the target velocity for the $i$th wheel.
+- $R_i$ is the distance vector from the center of the robot to the wheel.

 Here is a diagram that illustrates what all the other symbols are:

 ![omega_drawing](images/omegaDrawing.png)
 ## Field Oriented Control